 One of the angels invited John, “Come here, I will show you the bride, the wife of the Lamb” (21:9).
 Then John saw “the holy city, new Jerusalem, coming down out of heaven from God, made ready as a bride adorned for her husband” (21:2, compare v10).

 We often ask why the return of Christ is delayed.
 From 7:1-3 we learn that the return of Christ is being delayed until His bride is ready.
 God is waiting for a people that are ready.
 Preachers often emphasize our total depravity (Romans 3) and that we are saved by grace.
 However, the Lord will not return until He has a people that are able to overcome the beast and his image.
 Just like Jesus overcame (5:5), our quest is to overcome.

 Our quest is to be the 144000.
-Like the Lord did, we need to be willing to give up everything, even our earthly lives—not for some truths—but for Him.
+Like the Lord did, we need to be willing to give up everything, even our earthly lives, for Him and His truth.
 This the 144000 will do, not to be saved, for their own salvation is not important for them, but because they love Him.